Start an Emergency Fund Before Disaster Strikes

-- Set aside savings is money set aside for non-monthly, periodic expenses.
-Each family or person needs to determine how much money to set aside depending on the types of expenses they may have.
+- Set aside savings: Money set aside for non-monthly, periodic expenses.
+Determine how much money you need to set aside for the types of expenses you have.
 It might be money to replace a broken appliance, repair a tire, or travel to a sick relative.
 It might be $25 or $500.

-- Emergency income savings is money put aside to pay the rent or mortgage, utilities, car payment, and car insurance if your income is reduced or stops for a few months.
+- Emergency income savings: Money put aside to pay the rent or mortgage, utilities, car payment, and car insurance if your income is reduced or stops for a few months.
 This money could prevent eviction or foreclosure, or car repossession.